Business Insurance for

 Employee Dishonesty Coverage

-Having employee dishonesty coverage helps you rest easier about hiring new people into your accounting offices.
+Having employee dishonesty coverages helps you rest easier about hiring new people into your accounting offices.
 If an employee steals from your offices when cash is flush during tax season, this coverage helps your company recover.

 Commercial Auto Coverage